top of page

 Labor, Permitting, and Soft Costs

+This is where the spreadsheet fantasy usually falls apart.
+Labor includes staging, safety setup, roof work, wiring, terminations, labeling, testing, and commissioning.
+None of that is optional if the system is expected to pass inspection and operate reliably.
 Permitting, plan review, inspections, and utility coordination vary by AHJ and utility.
 Some are efficient.
 Some aren’t.
 Either way, they consume time and money and have to be accounted for.

 Roof Conditions

+Roof material, pitch, height, and age directly affect install time and risk.
 A clean asphalt shingle roof is straightforward.
 Tile, metal seams, steep slopes, or compromised decking add labor, hardware, and safety requirements.
 Installing on a roof nearing end-of-life is a known mistake that keeps getting repeated.

 Location and Utility Rules

+Sun hours determine how much capacity is required to meet a given load.
+Utility rules determine how that energy is valued.
 Export limits, net metering structures, interconnection requirements, and time-of-use rates now influence system design more than marketing ever will.
 Ignoring them leads to underperforming projects and unhappy customers.

 Incentives and Credits

 Incentives reduce out-of-pocket costs but do not reduce system complexity.
 As incentives decline, poor design choices and inflated pricing become harder to hide.
+The days of incentives compensating for weak execution are ending.

 What a 1,500 sq ft Home Actually Looks Like on Paper